 Institutions as a special type of social convention (e.g. those that are self-policing):

-Another conceptualisation advanced by some social scientists proposes that institutions are those social conventions which are self-policing due to the high costs of nonconformity (real or perceived).
+Another conceptualisation advanced by some social scientists proposes that institutions are those social conventions which are self-policing due to the costs of nonconformity (real or perceived).
 Perhaps we could simply term such conventions social norms, or perhaps the idea of an “institution” conveys additional characteristics (though I’m not sure).

 Mary Douglas in her book How Institutions Think also views institutions as a special kind of social convention but grounds her theory in what she terms a “sociological view of cognition” (p.ix).
 Douglas argues that institutions must contain “a parallel cognitive convention to sustain it” which provides answers to the question “Why do you do it like this?” (p.46-7).
 Moreover, she contends that a social convention only becomes truly institutionalised when the convention and its rationale are perceived to “fit with the nature of the universe” (p.46), i.e. they’re aligned with deeper ontological beliefs or assumptions.